by Luke Edwards

 There is something thrilling about stepping into an undisturbed mountain lake with just yourself, a friend and the mountains as company.
 Yes, the water is cold but the experience is invigorating, life-affirming and just thoroughly wonderful.
 If you don’t want to go it alone Snowdonia Watersports can hire you a wetsuit and take you somewhere lovely to swim.

 Coasteering in North Wales provides a whole different way to explore our beautiful coastline.
 However, you’ll need some help if you want to scramble around the rocky cliffs and plunge into the crystal clear waters below safely.
-North Wales Active can help you enjoy this great sport.
+North Wales Active or Great Outdoor Adventures can help you enjoy this great sport.

 From Fifes to dinghies, yachts, catamarans and sea fishing charters, there are abundant opportunities to get out in a boat.
 With a sailing academy in Pwllheli, and lots of sailing events such as the Three Peaks Yacht race and the Strait Regatta week, there’s plenty going on.
 The main sailing centres are Beaumaris, Trearddur Bay and Holyhead on Anglesey, Abersoch and Pwllheli on the Llŷn Peninsula and Barmouth in Snowdonia.
 So hoist your mainsail and set your compass for North Wales waters.